elpham6/sphinx_demo/README.rst

 Adjust the config according to your folder structure and names.
 If you would like a different type of output, refer to Sphinx's `configuration documentation <https://www.sphinx-doc.org/en/master/usage/configuration.html#options-for-html-output>`_.

-3. ``sphinx.ext.napoleon``:  understand NumPy or Google doc string standards and format them nicely.
-If you write your doc strings using Numpy or Google standard, you need this extension.

-Since this example uses Google-style doc string, add:

-`` napoleon_google_docstring = True ``

-to the **conf.py** file.

 The resulting ``extensions`` list should look like this: